chika-games/RPG-Maker-Specifications/README.md

 * [License](#license)

 ## About the Specifications
-All specifications within this repository are written with independence in mind and cover a specific aspect of RPG Maker 2003m All relevant information should be included, and they make no reference to each other.
+All specifications within this repository are written with independence in mind and cover a specific aspect of RPG Maker 2003.

 **Types of Specifications.** Below are the various types of specifications within this repository.
 Each type can be found in their respective directory.
 * `Editor`: These deal with the RPG Maker 2003 editor.